-(Last Updated 2/4/2022) Description and review of the Federalist Public House & Beer Garden, a casual pizza and craft beer open-air restaurant/bar located in Midtown Sacramento.
+(Last Updated 2/4/2022) Description and review of Federalist Public House & Beer Garden, a casual pizza and craft beer open-air restaurant and bar.

-Federalist Public House & Beer Garden opened in 2014 in what had been the back yard of the Maldonado family home.
+Federalist Public House & Beer Garden opened in 2014 in what had been the back yard of the Maldonado Midtown Sacramento family home.
 The open-air restaurant is housed in several large navy-blue shipping containers.

-On the menu of the restaurant/bar is pizza cooked in an almond wood-fired brick oven and a variety of California craft beers.
-The menu also includes a limited selection of “small bites” and several seasonal salads.
-In addition to beer, beverage offerings include cider, wine and sangria.
+In addition to a variety of California craft beers, beverages include cider, wine and sangria.
 Beverages are served in varied sizes of canning jars – a rustic touch.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)